in a nutshell - a re-imagining of the whole Marvel Universe

 - Red Right Hand: A whole right arm at that, but still, Peter Parker's epic Butt Monkey status has reached even this universe, this time with the spider not only giving him problems as usual, but even weakening him instead of giving him superpowers.
 Poor boy, you'll just want to hug him.

 - Shoot the Shaggy Dog: Fisk shamelessly teases Matt Murdock with photos depicting his Old Shame - namely, Matt doing drugs - right before killing him.

-- Shout-Out: way, way, way, way too many to count - but they're more like a certain similar trope you can see above.
+- Shout-Out: Too many to count - but they're more like a certain similar trope you can see above.

 - Villain with Good Publicity: Wilson Fisk, to the point of having the balls to give Matt Murdock, whom he killed without any regret an eulogy.

-- The Watcher: quite fittingly, the audiece discovers that Watts is an alternate version of The Watcher when he looks in the mirror.
+- The Watcher: Quite fittingly, the audience discovers that Watts is an alternate version of The Watcher when he looks in the mirror.